microsoft/msquic/docs/TLS.md

 > **Important** - Currently, OpenSSL doesn't officially have QUIC API support (hopefully coming soon), so MsQuic **temporarily** relies on a [fork of OpenSSL](https://github.com/quictls/openssl) that is purely a fork + a set of (unapproved by OMC) changes to expose some QUIC functionality.
 This fork is only a **stopgap solution** until OpenSSL officially supports QUIC, at which MsQuic will immediately switch to it.

-## miTLS

-[miTLS](https://mitls.org/) is an experimental TLS implementation from Microsoft Research.
-It is not officially supported by MsQuic and is generally just used for testing purposes.
-It is currently only works on Windows.

 # Detailed Design

 TO-DO